 Why it matters

-• Charlie Kirk's assassination has sparked renewed discussions on the role of faith in public life and the need for Christians to engage in societal debates.
+• Charlie Kirk's assassination has sparked renewed debates on the role of faith in public life and the need for Christians to engage in societal issues.

-• Kirk's legacy emphasizes a model of Christian engagement that balances courage with compassion, challenging believers to confront societal issues.
+• Kirk's legacy emphasizes a model of Christian engagement that balances courage with compassion, prompting discussions on how to respond to anger and injustice.

 What’s next

-• Religious leaders are calling for a balanced approach to expressing anger and advocating for truth in light of Kirk's death.
+• Religious leaders are calling for a balanced approach to expressing emotions in light of Kirk's death.